swarmsim/swarm/CONTRIBUTING.md

 ## Reporting an Issue?

-If something's broken in-game, use the "send feedback" link in-game, don't file a GitHub issue.
-It'll attach information that helps debug your problem.
+If something's broken in-game, use the "send feedback" link in-game - it'll attach information that helps debug your problem.
 Thanks!

 ## Contributing Code